Roasting is subjective, but transparency is clear

 How is coffee traded?

-The second highest traded commodity in world, coffee, is traded in $US per pound, determined by the global C Price.
+Coffee is traded in $US per pound, determined by the global C Price.
 The greatest influence on this price is Brazil, the largest producer of coffee.
 If Brazilian producers all try to sell their coffee at the same time, the market deems the value to be less.
 If Brazil has a lean harvest, the price of coffee goes up.
 We recently saw the price of coffee dropped below US $1/lb.

 Seven Seeds, and many other coffee companies, do not regard the C Price as an accurate reflection of the worth of 'specialty grade coffee,' nor is Fairtrade.
 The term direct trade was spawned by American roasters like Intelligentsia, and Stumptown, reached out to coffee producers to offer them more money, directly, taking away the exporter, or importer as the go between.
 This only works when you have the volume to enable a more cost effect container full of coffee.
 Something which we can't always do, and something which many small roasters can't either.